 You can apply using the centralized application service SOPHAS.org.

 The joint concentrations require just six additional credit hours and can still be completed in two years.
 Blending concentrations enables you to combine your interests and provides additional skills that future employers will value.

-All BSDP joint concentrations have the option of being completed with one year online and one year of "hybrid" study, combining online and in-person classes at Saint Louis University.
+BSDP joint concentrations cannot be completed fully online and require "hybrid" study, combining online and in-person classes at Saint Louis University.

 SLU's strong job placement rates are based largely on its competencies-based training, collaborative faculty and team-based learning environment.